wolfeidau/mqtt-router/README.md

 even though you can register multiple subscriptions..
 It is therefore up to you the developer to route these to the correct handler, which is why I wrote this library.

+I have added a simple override for the topic subscription to enable named params, really this is to avoid the inevitable tokenising of the topic which I do every time I build complex topic structures.

+*NOTE:* I will need to revisit this with some more validation, but for now it works for my simple requirements.

 # usage

 ```javascript